EAO ISSUES SECTION 11 ORDER FOR ETHYLENE PROJECT

 It may not be easy, but it is possible, to design industrial manufacturing facilities that can be economically competitive and dramatically improve environmental performance.
 At West Coast Olefins Ltd., we are willing to work hard to develop solutions that meet these objectives and will work closely with the local communities to ensure they understand how we are doing that.

 What are the barriers slowing the modernization of the industrial complex?

-Canada's economy is heavily reliant on our natural resources that provide us with the sustainable lifestyle we know.
-In order for us to sustain our lifestyles it is the responsibility of Canadians to invest in modern and efficient technologies to process natural resources and lower our environmental footprint.
+Canada's economy is heavily reliant on our natural resources that provide us with the sustainable lifestyle that we are used to.
+In order for us to sustain our lifestyles, it is the responsibility of Canadians to invest in modern and efficient technologies to process natural resources and lower our environmental footprint.

-Our project produces more value from products that already exist in Canadian natural gas pipelines.
+West Coast Olefins Ltd. is proposing a project that produces more value from products that already exist in Canadian natural gas pipelines.
 These products can be refined in Canada and sold globally to strengthen Canada's economy.